AlternativesClub/Alternatives/AlternateNotes-Privacy-Policy.md

 The AlternateNotes application requests the following permission:

 *   **`android.permission.INTERNET`**: This permission is used solely for the purpose of displaying advertisements within the application through Google AdMob.
 [4, 8] We do not use this permission to collect or transmit any personal data from your device.
+*   **`android.permission.POST_NOTIFICATIONS`**: This permission is used solely for the purpose of displaying reminder notifications.
+User will received notification only if reminder is set.

 ### Third-Party Services